 Activities– During the first week after surgery, you want to avoid activities that raise your blood pressure.
 This could cause bleeding at the operative site, which could result in a hematoma (collection of blood).
 Walking is an excellent form of exercise.
 During the second week, cardiovascular activities, such as riding a stationary bicycle or brisk walking, can be initiated.
 Running at this point may be premature.
 Avoid exercises which directly stress the area of your surgery for a full four weeks.
 Avoid heavy lifting, contact sports, and jogging for up to six weeks.
 Six weeks after surgery, you will be nearing your pre-operative level.
 During the early phase of healing, you must avoid irritation around the operative site, as this can worsen swelling and fluid accumulation.
 This could cause the development of a seroma (fluid collection) or cause problems with the wound (dehiscence or opening of the suture line, or widening of the scar).

-Work– You should be able to return to work within a few days to a week, depending on the level of activity required.
+Work– You should be able to return to work within a few days to a week after breast lift recovery, depending on the level of activity required.

 Scarring– Every person’s body is different, and many factors contribute to scar healing.
 Your scars will be firm and pink for about six weeks.
 Non-smokers and those who follow the Enhanced Recovery Nutritional Supplements routine have a better chance of having rapid healing and thinner scars.
 Expect to wait at least nine months before your scars lighten in color and become as flat as the rest of your skin.
 During this time, you must protect them from the sun.
 Even through a bathing suit, a good deal of sunlight can reach the skin and cause damage.
 Wear sunscreen with a skin-protection factor (SPF) of at least 15 at all times when in the sunshine.